-The Institute's core laboratories are principally located in the Rosebrugh Building, Lassonde Mining Building, and Donnelly Centre for Cellular and Biomolecular Research on the St. George Campus, with a unique satellite facility housing the Translational Biology and Engineering Program of the Ted

-Rogers Centre for Heart Research in the MaRS2 Discovery Tower.
+The Institute's core laboratories are principally located in the Rosebrugh Building, Lassonde Mining Building and Donnelly Centre for Cellular and Biomolecular Research on the St. George campus.
+A unique satellite facility that houses the Translational Biology and Engineering Program of the Ted Rogers Centre for Heart Research is located in the MaRS2 Discovery Tower.

 Approximately 50 per cent of our core faculty have laboratories located in other university departments and hospitals.
-These laboratories serve as centres for development of experimental and clinical techniques, tools and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues and simulations for electrochemical and physiological models.
+These laboratories serve as centres for the development of experimental and clinical techniques, tools and instrumentation; real-time and interactive computer applications; innovative biomaterials; functional replacements for biological tissues and simulations for electrochemical and physiological models.
 Many IBBME faculty are appointed in departments in the Faculty of Applied Science and Engineering, Medicine, as well as hospital research institutes.